 Children do "Whale in the Ocean" exercises.
-They lie on their tummies, clasp their hands behind their backs, fold their shoulders back, and lift their hands, feet, and chests while maintaining their balance.
-Children breathe in, arch, lift and lengthen their bodies and slowly exhale.
+They lie on their tummies, clasp their hands behind their backs, fold their shoulders back, and lift their hands, feet, and chests.
+Children breathe in, arch, lift and lengthen their bodies and exhale.
 They repeat this exercise several times.